Full 2014 Acura TL Review

 Powertrains and Performance

 Under the hood, the entry-level 2014 Acura TL gets a 3.5-liter V6 engine that puts out 280 horsepower and 254 pound-feet of torque.
-A six-speed automatic transmission and front-wheel drive round out the powertrain details.
-Acura says acceleration from zero to 60 mph takes 6.5 seconds.
+A six-speed automatic transmission sends the power to the front wheels.
+In Edmunds testing, a TL with this powertrain sprinted from zero to 60 mph in 6.4 seconds, a competitive time for the class.
 EPA fuel economy stands at 23 mpg combined (20 city/29 highway), which is average for this class of car.

 The 2014 Acura TL SH-AWD model features Acura's Super-Handling All-Wheel-Drive system, which not only shifts power between the front and rear wheels but also adjusts the power flow between the rear wheels to improve the car's cornering ability.
 It also gets a larger 3.7-liter V6 that produces 305 hp and 273 lb-ft of torque.
 The six-speed automatic is standard here as well, but a six-speed manual transmission is offered as an option.
 A manual-equipped TL SH-AWD zips to 60 mph in a quick 5.7 seconds.
 Not surprisingly, fuel economy suffers, with EPA estimates of 21 mpg combined (18 city/26 highway) with the automatic transmission and 20 combined (17/25) with the manual.

 Standard safety features on the 2014 Acura TL include antilock disc brakes, stability control and traction control, front seat side-impact airbags, side curtain airbags and active front head restraints.
 In braking tests, the front-wheel-drive TL took 122 feet to come to a stop from 60 mph, while the TL SH-AWD took 120 feet, both of which are average numbers for this vehicle segment.